emdailey/spot/doc/manual/telescopepos.rst

 The telescope and target positions are shown in both Right Ascension/Declination and Azimuth/Elevation.
-RA and DEC are displayed in sexigesimal notation as HH:MM:SS.SSS for RA, and DD:MM:SS.SS for DEC.
+RA and DEC are displayed in sexagesimal notation as HH:MM:SS.SSS for RA, and DD:MM:SS.SS for DEC.
 AZ and EL are both displayed in degrees as decimal values.